 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 33 hr., 14 min.; Learning about the law or the form, 9 hr., 47 min.; Preparing the form, 15 hr., 25 min.; Copying, assembling, and sending the form to the IRS, 1 hr., 20 min.
+The estimated average time is:

+Recordkeeping, 33 hr., 14 min.;

+Learning about the law or the form, 7 hr., 39 min.; Preparing, copying, and assembling the form, 8 hr., 31 min.